MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-first-model-driven-app.md

    :::image type="content" source="media/create-a-model-driven-app/add-pages-to-an-app-4.png" alt-text="Manage an account view.":::

 1. Select the views that you want to add to the app.
+Save and publish to see selected views in preview.

    :::image type="content" source="media/create-a-model-driven-app/add-pages-to-an-app-5.png" alt-text="Select the views to add in the app.":::